 Nestled in the heart of Marie Byrd Land, the Krigsvold Nunataks stand as silent sentinels at the head of Strauss Glacier.
 These isolated peaks, part of the majestic and enigmatic landscape of Antarctica, are not just geographical features but markers of human endeavor and the spirit of exploration that defines our interaction with the world’s most remote continent.

 The Krigsvold Nunataks were named in honor of Sgt.
 Alvin I. Krigsvold, a distinguished member of the United States Army.
 Sgt.
 Krigsvold was a crucial part of the Army-Navy Trail Party in 1956, which blazed a trail from Little America V to establish Byrd Station.
-This act of bravery and exploration is immortalized in the naming of these nunataks, as recognized by the United States Gazetteer and the SCAR Composite Gazetteer of Antarctica.
+His work exemplifies the courage and innovation required to venture into the uncharted expanses of Antarctica.

 Matikonis Peak, a prominent landmark within the central Coulter Heights, pierces the snow mantle of Marie Byrd Land, near Antarctica’s coast.
 This small yet striking rock peak stands as a testament to the enduring presence of nature amidst the ice and snow of one of the world’s most remote regions.

 Named in honor of William P. Matikonis, a dedicated Damage Controlman aboard the USS Glacier during the 1961-62 Antarctic expedition, Matikonis Peak embodies the spirit of exploration and commitment that characterizes human engagement with Antarctica.
-This naming, recognized by the United States Gazetteer and the SCAR Composite Gazetteer of Antarctica, highlights the vital role of support and operational staff in facilitating Antarctic research and exploration.

 The peak’s position in the central Coulter Heights, near the Antarctic coast, underscores its geographical significance as a navigational landmark and a focal point for scientific study within the vast expanse of Marie Byrd Land.